How to setup GigE cameras with Swing Catalyst

 Qualcomm Killer / Etherkiller e2200 network card series do not work well with GigE camera's.

-Many Realtek network cards do not work well with IDS GigE & Point Grey GigE cameras, wherever possible use a recommended network adapter.
+Many Realtek network cards do not work well with IDS GigE & Point Grey GigE cameras, wherever possible use a recommended network adapter as many of these adapters cause stability issues.

 These steps are simplified and generalized and may not apply exactly to your camera.